◆ Islamic Wealth Intelligence

 without Islamic wealth planning.

-Schedule a consultation with Hock Beng, a CFP® backed by FAiWA's institutional credentials, the MUIS Zakat partnership, and Singapore's only IFA Shariah committee.
+Schedule a consultation with Dr. Chew Hock Beng, a CFP® backed by FAiWA's institutional credentials, the MUIS Zakat partnership, and Singapore's only FA Shariah committee.
 Together, we will build a plan that fulfils your religious obligations and protects your family's legacy.

 Calculate My Zakat